And what about individual bonds?

 Rather than assuming all bonds are ‘safe’ investments, you should carefully review your options and be aware of what is happening with interest rates.

 In the face of change and loss, the worst thing to do is panic.
-Be weary of purchasing bond funds in a rising interest rate environment.
+Be wary of purchasing bond funds in a rising interest rate environment.
 Talk with your financial advisor about the best strategies for your portfolio based on your financial goals and position.

 Investing in mutual funds is subject to risk and loss of principal.
 There is no assurance or certainty that any investment strategy will be successful in meeting its objectives.
 Investors should consider the investment objectives, risks and charges and expenses of the funds carefully before investing.
 The prospectus contains this and other information about the funds.
 Contact Brooke C. Goldstein at email@example.com or (424) 363-1787 to obtain a prospectus, which should be read carefully before investing or sending money